behindthepixels/EDXRaster/index.md

 ![](assets/RasterHeader.jpg)
-**EDXRaster** is an highly performant software renderer based on rasterization, independently developed by [Edward Liu](http://behindthepixels.info/).
+**EDXRaster** is an highly optimized software renderer based on rasterization, independently developed by [Edward Liu](http://behindthepixels.info/).
 This renderer is written with C++ and SSE and is highly optimized.
 Most of the D3D11 pipeline is implemented.

 The source code of EDXRay is highly self-contained and does not depend on any external library other than [EDXUtil](https://github.com/EDXGraphics/EDXUtil), which is a utility library developed by Edward Liu.